A simple solution to pollution!

 What are scrubbers?

-An increasing number of ships use scrubbers in order to burn cheaper, more polluting heavy fuel oil that does not meet emissions requirements.
+An increasing number of ships use scrubbers to burn cheaper, but more polluting, heavy fuel oil that does not meet emissions requirements.
 Ships use scrubbers to remove sulfur from their exhaust—but instead of eliminating pollution, they dump it into our waters.
 Scrubber pollution contains heavy metals and other contaminants that harm marine life, threaten public health, degrade Tribal treaty-reserved fishing waters, and contribute to ocean acidification.

 The Basic Facts